New Study Shows Brief Meditation Can Reduce Anger

-This study adds to the growing evidence than meditation, both short-term and long-term, can help protect our bodies and minds from the harmful physical stress of anger.
-It is possible that people who are who choose to do meditation long-term are more likely to be less reactive in the first place.
+This study adds to the growing evidence that meditation, both short-term and long-term, can help protect our bodies and minds from the harmful physical stress of anger.
+It is possible that people who choose to do meditation long-term are more likely to be less reactive in the first place.
 But, as this study suggests, the ability to be less reactive—on a physical and emotional level—is something we have the power to change about ourselves, regardless of our level of experience.

 Repeated, consistent practice of meditation enhances our ability to cope and sit with negative emotions like anger without reacting.
 As Tara Brach says, through practice, we are able to learn to respond, not react.
-This study show that meditation—even a short one-time session—can help us along that path.
+This study shows that meditation—even a short one-time session—can help us along that path.

 Try a short, simple meditation (20 minutes) similar to the one in the study:

 - Find a comfortable seated position.

 - Close your eyes (or if you want to keep your eyes open slightly, you can stare at the ground a few feet away from you).

 - Focus on the area a few fingers below your navel.

 - Take a smooth, slow breath in and count each inhale and exhale, from one to 10 and then back down to one.
 (Example: inhale 1, exhale 2, inhale 3, and so on).